 Okra needs fertile loamy soil, evenly moist but not soggy.
 It will not do well in soil that has poor drainage.
 Consider amending soil with several inches of aged compost or organic matter before planting.

 Okra loves consistent full sun and warmth.
-They don’t care for abrupt changes such as cool temperatures or shady conditions.
+They don’t care for abrupt changes such as cool temperatures or extended shady conditions.

 Planting and growing okra